T: +44 (0)20 7539 2633

 Other recent engagements have included performances with the London Philharmonic Orchestra (Brahms and Tchaikovsky), the Prague Symphony Orchestra (Ravel’s complete Daphnis et Chloe), Orchestra of Schleswig-Holstein Festival with pianist Lang Lang on a USA tour, the Ensemble Orchestral de Paris (Tokyo and Paris), the Festival Chamber Orchestra Français de la Grange de Meslay as well the Orchestre National du Capitole de Toulouse, where he replaced Mikko Franck.

 With a growing French profile, Wilson opened the 2011/ 2012 season with a series of concerts in Rennes with the Orchestre de Bretagne, including works by Dvorak and Brahms.
 This was followed by a ten concert French tour with the Orchestre national d´Île de France which also included a Paris concert to showcase the programme of Beethoven, Mendelssohn and Schubert as well as a world premiere Triple Concerto by Matteo Franchescini with the Trio Wanderer as soloists.
-In Lausanne Wilson Hermanto conducted a prestigious Mahler/Mozart programme with soloists Pascal Moragues clarinet and soprano Miah Persson, supported by the distinguished musicologist Mr Henry-Louis de la Grange.
+In Lausanne Wilson Hermanto conducted a prestigious Mozart/Mahler programme with soloists Pascal Moragues clarinet and soprano Miah Persson, supported by the distinguished musicologist Mr Henry-Louis de la Grange.
 Offenbach Orphée aux enfers with the exciting young director, Stephan Groegler, was the successful production of the Geneva Conservatoire.
-Featured in a long television interview, excerpts can be seen on the websites below.

 Wilson has further worked with the Cleveland Orchestra, Orchestra of the NDR Hannover, English Chamber Orchestra, Orchestre de Chambre de Lausanne, the Moscow Symphony Orchestra, Florida Orchestra, Orchestre National de l'Opera de Lorraine, Brandenburg State Orchestra, Sinfonia Cracovia and Sinfonietta de Lausanne.